HUANGLIZI/HUANGLIZI.github.io/_pages/about.md

 My research focuses on the Multimodal Large Language Model including the vision-language model and medical image analysis.
 I am committed to helping doctors or researchers carry out quantitative analysis and treatment planning for tissues and organs of the human body by combining AI with medical images.
 I am currently a member of the [AAPM-MIDRC](https://www.aapm.org/org/structure/default.asp?committee_code=MIDRC) subcommittee and [MIDRC/CRP-12](https://www.midrc.org/midrc-collaborating-research-projects/project-one-crp12), dedicated to determining medical image data quality, provenance, and harmonization.

-Open to future collaboration on Foundation Models including VLMs and Large-scale Data Harmonization, I'd be delighted to engage in further conversation.
+Open to future collaboration on Foundation Models including VLMs and Large-scale Data Harmonization, I'd be delighted to engage in further conversation via Email.

 <!--**Actively looking for 2024 Summer Internship, I'd be delighted to engage in further conversation if you are interested.**-->